dubreuia/intellij-plugin-save-actions/README.md

 ## Configuration

-Activate the plugin in Intellij IDEA:

-- "File > Settings > Other Settings > Save Actions"
+The configurations are located in "File > Settings > Other Settings > Save Actions".
-- Then configure the actions you need (import, reformat, etc.)

-If you want to see / configure the rearrangement options:
+### Activate save actions

+Enable / disable the plugin.

+### Organize imports

+Enable / disable import organization (configured in "File > Settings > Code Style > Java > Imports").

+### Reformat code

+Enable / disable formatting (configured in "File > Settings > Code Style").
+See "Reformat only changed code" for more options.

+### Rearrange code

-- "File > Settings > Code Style > Java > Arrangement"
+Enable / disable re-ordering of fields and methods (configured in "File > Settings > Code Style > Java > Arrangement").

+### Reformat only changed code

+Enable / disable formatting for changed code only.
+If VCS is configured, it is used to check which lines where modified.
+If VCS is not configured, the code will always get reformatted.

+### File path exclusions

+Add / remove file path exclusions to ignore files.
+The entries are Java regular expressions, and it matches the whole file name from the project root.
+A pattern that do not compile cannot be added to the list.
+Some examples:

+Exclude 'Main.java' only in root folder:

+    Main\.java

+Exclude file 'Foo.java' only in folder 'src':

+    src/Foo\.java

+Exclude all xml files in any folder:

+    .*/.*\.xml

 ## Bugs / features